BackofenLab/mechRNA/README.md

 1. Ensure you have the required dependancies:

 - [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) >= 2.4.3
-- Python version >= 2.7 with packages:
+- Python (tested with version 2.7 and 3.5) with packages:
 	- numpy
 	- scipy
 	- statsmodels
+	- configparser (Python2 only)

 2. Clone or download MechRNA: